 Note that the line chosen is NOT placed at the centre of the lower sideband IF bandpass, but is placed in a "best IF frequency" position.
 Lines appearing in other parts of the IF band are likely to have higher noise levels.
-More information on the variation of sensitivity across the bandpass from the different HIFI mixers is given in the HIFI Observers' Manual (http://herschel.esac.esa.int/Docs/HIFI/html/hifi.html.
+More information on the variation of sensitivity across the bandpass from the different HIFI mixers is given in the HIFI Observers' Manual (http://herschel.esac.esa.int/Docs/HIFI/pdf/hifi om.pdf.